Close Menu

 What debts can you pay with a Debt Relief Order?

-Most government debts are covered by a Debt Relief Order.
+Most government debts are covered by a DRO.
 That can include some priority debts and most non-priority debts.

-The cynical amongst you will quickly realise that the Debt Relief Order can write off debts to everyone except the government.
+The cynical amongst you will quickly realise that the order can write off debts to everyone except the government.

 That includes: